-- A 2m wide laneway to the north (accessible). - Footpath off Constitution Road along the south (3x accessible entrances, 1x non-accessible entrances). - Arlington Light Rail Station to the east.
+• A 2m wide laneway to the north (accessible) owned by Council.

+• Footpath off Constitution Road along the south (3x accessible entrances, 1x non-accessible entrances).

+• Arlington Light Rail Station to the east.

-Within the park itself, a main path (3.5m wide) runs from the southern corner to the northwestern corner.
+Within the park itself, a main path (3.5m wide) runs from the southern corner to the north-western corner.
 A smaller path runs along the park's western side and smaller networks of paths connect the playground, fitness, barbecue and picnic facilities.